hapify/hapify/docs/en/docs/getting-started/create-boilerplate/introduction.md

 ```

 !!! success "Pros"
-    - Well known template engine
+    - A well-known template engine
-    - Handle complex conditions and interpolation
+    - Handles complex conditions and interpolation properly
     - More flexibility

 !!! failure "Cons"
     - Long meta-code, making the target code less readable

 ### JavaScript engine

-You can write templates in vanilla JavaScript.
+You can write templates in pure JavaScript.

 This engine is very useful to generate JSON files.

 #### Example